GISH123/R-projects-Youbike-Insights/README.md

+## Presentation of our group project : link via YouTube(Sorry for bad english)

+If you have any questions or want to know more, please contact me via willyshao514@gmail.com Thank you!

+## My part of the project:

 # R-projects-Youbike-Insights
 Uses 2016/1 Youbike data,trying to know the insights of deploying the youbike bicycles OR knowing the revenues from each station